Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 The results may vary and include roles that are not suitable (sometimes a job description will quote "this is not a remote position", and it will display in the search results).

 You can refine the search in the "what" field according to your expertise.
 Try different keywords to make sure you are exploring all types of opportunities.

-Unfortunately, old search results will appear (at times, job adverts that are 30 days old), so there are some technical issues, which need ironing out.
-However, in the advanced search you can select to display results by date and, under the category “age” you can select to display only the latest job adverts (for example, within the last 3, 7 or 15 days.
+As a default, old search results will appear (at times, job adverts that are 30 days old), so you need to tailor your search to your own specific requirements.
+In the advanced search box, you can select to display results by date and under the category "age", you can select to display only the latest job adverts (for example, within the last 24 hours or 3, 7 or 15 days).

 Typical Remote Roles You’ll Find on Indeed

 Most of the remote roles advertised on the site include:

 - Customer service agent